 We believe that language underpins the foundation for thinking and the development of self-expression.
 Students from many linguistic backgrounds come together to learn, with English being their shared language, the language of instruction and inclusion at KIS.

 The acquisition of more than one language enriches personal growth and promotes international understanding, therefore, knowledge of a second language is an essential element of the International Baccalaureate programmes.
 Additionally, KIS supports the IB's beliefs that continued development of mother tongue language is crucial for maintaining identity, cultural understanding and empathy.
-Please see the list of languages that KIS offers below:
+Please see the list of languages that KIS offers below, where language B refers to language acquisition and language A refers to mother tongue language learning:

 |Thai A||PYP, MYP, DP|